Poor Mary

 Mary Mallon emigrated to the US from County Tyrone, Ireland, when she was 15 years old.
 She stayed with family for a while, but for most of her professional life she “lived in” as a domestic worker, almost always as a cook.
 And she was an asymptomatic carrier of typhoid, which is not a quality you want in someone involved in food prep.
 It is possible that she was infected in utero: that her mother had typhoid when she was pregnant.
 But Mary was, initially at least, unaware.
 And cooking was what she knew.

 In 1900 Mary started working in Mamaroneck, a suburb of New York City.
-Within a couple of weeks people fell ill.
+Within a couple of weeks people there fell ill.
 She left that job and went to the city.
-At her first post there several people became ill with fevers and diarrhea; she moved to another job soon after, and seven of the eight people in the household became sick.
-In 1904 she went to work for the Gilsey family, where, once again, people became ill (no one in the family itself–Mary was cooking for the staff of the house).
+At her first post there several people became ill with fevers and diarrhea; she moved to another job soon after, and seven of the eight people in this new household became sick.
+In 1904 she went to work for the Gilsey family, where, once again, people became ill (no one in the family itself–Mary was cooking for the house staff).
 Once again Mary decamped, and got a job in Tuxedo Park, NY (yes, where the tuxedo was created).
 Within two weeks a member of the household staff came down with typhoid and was hospitalized.
-This time the staff member died, and again, Mary left.
-Eventually, Mary wound up in toney Oyster Bay, Long Island, working for banker Charles Warren in his rented summer cottage.
-There, more than half the people in the family came down with typhoid.
+This time the staff member died, and again, Mary departed ahead of inquiry.
+Eventually, Mary wound up in toney Oyster Bay, Long Island, working for banker Charles Warren in a rented summer cottage.
+When more than half the people in the family came down with typhoid, the property’s owner became involved.
 Aside from the awfulness of the illness itself, the outbreak brought down the property value: typhoid was considered, at the time, to be a disease that only poor people in squalid circumstances got.
-So the owner of the property, worrying that potential renters would believe he had a “sick” house, had the pipes tested, looking for the possibility that the property itself was the culprit.
+Worrying that potential renters would believe he had a “sick” house, the owner had the pipes tested, looking for the possibility that the property itself was the culprit.
 The pipe and house came up clean.
 They had to look elsewhere.

-So the owner of that Oyster Bay property hired an investigator, George Soper, to figure out how disease had come to Oyster Bay.
-Backtracking, he found that only one person, an Irish cook who fitted a specific physical description, had been at the site of all the outbreaks (Mary changed her name from job to job, but her accent and her description could not be altered).
-Eventually Soper traced her to the city, working for a family on Park Avenue.
-The interview did not go well.
+So the owner of that Oyster Bay property hired an investigator, George Soper, to figure out how disease had come to his house in Oyster Bay.
+Backtracking, Soper could find only one person, an Irish cook who fitted a specific physical description, who had been at the site of all the outbreaks; Mary changed her name from job to job, but her accent and her description made her fairly easy to trace.
+Eventually Soper tracked her to the city, working for a family on Park Avenue.

-Public opinion, which had initially seen Mary Mallon as a villain–not just disease, but the carving fork! the swearing and fighting back!–later reversed, and there was some sympathy for a woman who, through no fault of her own, found herself a public danger and unable to do the one thing she was demonstrably good at.
+Public opinion, which had initially seen Mary Mallon as a villain–not just disease, but that carving fork! the swearing and fighting back!–later reversed, and there was some sympathy for a woman who, through no fault of her own, found herself a public danger and unable to do the one thing she was demonstrably good at.
 Mary Mallon had a stroke in 1932 and died in 1938 at the age of 69.
 The nickname she hated is still in use, associated with recklessness, callousness, and the spreading of disease.
 Poor Mary.

 __________